Jerusalem artichoke is also known as sunchoke.

-Jerusalem artichoke is a tuberous perennial plant also called sunchoke.
+Jerusalem artichoke is a tuberous perennial plant.
 Jerusalem artichokes are propagated from whole or cut tubers.
 They are commonly harvested from mid-summer to late autumn.

 Jerusalem artichokes should be grown in a permanent location in a bed dedicated just to this crop.
 Once plants are established and tubers begin to reproduce, Jerusalem artichokes can be difficult to remove from the garden.

 Jerusalem artichokes require an 18 to 20-week frost-free growing season.
 Start new plants in spring 4 to 6 weeks after the last frost for an autumn harvest.